finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 <a id="getTransactionsForPortfolioGroup"></a>
 # **getTransactionsForPortfolioGroup**
-> VersionedResourceListOfTransaction getTransactionsForPortfolioGroup(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, limit, page, showCancelledTransactions, sortBy)
+> VersionedResourceListOfTransaction getTransactionsForPortfolioGroup(scope, code).fromTransactionDate(fromTransactionDate).toTransactionDate(toTransactionDate).asAt(asAt).filter(filter).propertyKeys(propertyKeys).limit(limit).page(page).showCancelledTransactions(showCancelledTransactions).sortBy(sortBy).execute();

 GetTransactionsForPortfolioGroup: Get transactions for transaction portfolios in a portfolio group

 Get transactions for transaction portfolios in a portfolio group over a given interval of effective time.
 When the specified portfolio in a portfolio group is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.

 ### Example
 ```java